Nastel/gocypher-cybench-intellij/README.md

 ### Run

-If it's benchmark classes, gutter button for running bechmark on benchmark classes will appear.
+If it's benchmark classes, gutter button for running benchmark on benchmark classes will appear.

 For a quick run, with default configuration press `Run 'run config name' ctrl+shift+f10`.